 Q3: Can I get enough vitamin D from food alone?

-Q4: Is D2 the same as D3?
+Q4: Is vitamin D2 the same as D3?

-Q5: Do kids need supplements?
+Q5: Do children need vitamin D supplements?

 Call to Action